EUCAIM/k8s-deploy-node/kubeapps/README.md

 The roles defined for the platform and the bindings to some OID groups are in the directory [/extra-configurations/role-bindings/](/extra-configurations/role-bindings/).
 Now it's a good moment to go there and apply the manifests.

-# Add the package repository as OCI (not fully supported yet, so it's difficult to get it working, not recommended, not yet)
+# Add the package repository as OCI (not fully supported, so it's difficult to get it working, not recommended)
 Go to Kubeapps web portal and then to the menú "Administration" -> "Package repositories".
 You should add one in "Global repositories" with:
   Name: `eucaim-node`